nlxdodge/portfolio/README.md

 ## Basic rundown for this project

-Clone the project, run `docker-compose up -d` and go to `http://localhost:3000` to view the local variant.
+Clone the project, run `docker-compose up -d --build` and go to `http://localhost:3000` to view the local variant.

 ## Todo's